ShiyuFan0820/CSLearningNote/WebFoundation/Basic_1_HTML.md

 ## Void Element

-A void element is an element where you are forbidden from putting any content inside the tag.
+A void element is an element that doesn't have any content and have no end tag, these elements are self-closing.

 1. Horizontal Rule Element `<hr />` (`<hr>` also works), use this element between two elements, it will create a line between them.